Littlest Pet Shop: Generation 2

 A group of generation 2 Littlest Pet Shop toys.

 Hasbro re-launched the Littlest Pet Shop brand in 2005 with a completely overhauled look designed by Gayle Middleton.
 This incarnation of the line, which stand at around an inch tall, have larger heads, smaller bodies, and large expressive eyes inspired by Japanese chibi designs.
 They have bobbleheads and originally featured a round pink or blue magnet located on the bottom of their feet, which was used to activate other magnetic functions in various playsets and accessories.
 Due to choking hazard concerns, the magnets would be removed in 2009, instead being replaced with holes to be used with pegs.

 This series of pets were released in single packages, in pairs, in large packs, and alongside large playsets.
 Pets occasionally held exclusivity to only one store, such as Costco or Toys "R" Us.
+The "Teeniest Tiniest" series was released in 2007, featuring miniature version of the toys and small, pop-up playsets that could be clipped to bags.
 In 2010, the previously Kenner-owned Blythe dolls were introduced into the brand with the "Blythe Loves Littlest Pet Shop" series.
 Special pets were released at San Diego Comic-Con in 2009 and 2010.

 The generation 2 pets, with a large community of adult collectors, now often sell for a premium second-hand on online platforms such as EBay, especially particularly rare pets such as variants, store exclusives, mail-order, prototype, and event pets.
 In 2020, Marie Claire reported the value of the 2009 San Diego Comic-Con shorthair cat at $800.